10 Real MCP Server Use Cases for Personal Productivity

 If you already run Home Assistant, the MCP server gives Claude access to your devices.
 The interesting part is compound commands.
 "Set the house to movie mode" can mean: dim lights, close blinds, turn on the TV, set volume to 30%.
 You define what that means once in conversation, and Claude remembers.

 Fair warning: the setup requires a running Home Assistant instance.
 This isn't a plug-and-play use case.
-But if you're already in that ecosystem, adding Claude as a voice is straightforward.
+But if you're already in that world, adding Claude as a controller is straightforward.

 9. Travel planning